harpertoken/hub/LATEST.md

 ## Configuration

-Jest config in `package.json` handles ES modules with:
+Jest configuration in `package.json` handles ES modules with:
 - `transformIgnorePatterns` for packages that need transformation
 - `moduleNameMapper` for mocked dependencies